epiphyt/impressum/readme.txt

 #### All features of Impressum Plus

-* Support for a wide variety of legal entities (AG, e.K., e.V., eG, Einzelkaufmann, GbR, gGmbH, GmbH, GmbH & Co.
+* Support for a wide variety of legal entities (AG, e.K., e.V., eG, Einzelkaufmann, GbR, GesbR, gGmbH, GmbH, GmbH & Co.
 KG, KG, KGaA, OHG, Partnership, UG (haftungsbeschränkt) and UG (haftungsbeschränkt) & Co.
 KG)
 * a feature rich and automated Privacy Policy generator
 * an Accessibility Information generator
 * Preset for new sites in a multisite